 How did state-level partisan control impact the racial and gender diversity of university faculty within this timeframe?

-[Insert RQ relating to state finances and economic uncertainty]
+How is faculty racial and gender diversity impacted by changes in state appropriations to higher education?

-With respect to RQ1, I expect to find that the proportion of women and racial minorities in university faculty is increasing over time.
-This finding would be in line with the longitudinal trends observed in Kim et al. as well as overall societal shifts towards embracing diversity, equity, and inclusion (DEI) in the workplace.
-In line with the existing literature, I expect to find that the economic and social contexts of the COVID-19 pandemic (RQ2) along with Republican control of state governments and legislature (RQ3) negatively impacted the representation of women and racial minorities in the professoriate, especially women of color.
+With respect to RQ1, I expect to find that the proportion of women and racial minorities in university faculty is generally increasing over time in the pre- and post-COVID years.
+This finding would be in line with the longitudinal trends observed in Kim et al. However, I expect to find that the economic and social contexts of the COVID-19 pandemic (RQ2) negatively impacted the representation of women and racial minorities in the professoriate, especially women of color.
 Widespread school and university closings, a nationwide recession, and freezes on faculty hiring and promotion resulting from the COVID-19 pandemic affected academics across the board, but our existing knowledge of racial and gendered dynamics in the workplace and domestically would suggest that women and racial minorities suffered the brunt of the impact.
-Similarly, Republican control of state governments and legislatures would lend itself to decreased state appropriations to post-secondary institutions, decreased investment in DEI programs and initiatives or outright bans of such efforts, and a more hostile overall atmosphere towards minoritized populations.
+Similarly, I expect to find that Republican control of state governments and legislature (RQ3) is negatively associated with faculty diversity and representation of women of color.
+Republican control of state governments and legislatures would lend itself to decreased state appropriations to post-secondary institutions, decreased investment in DEI programs and initiatives or outright bans of such efforts, and a more hostile overall atmosphere towards minoritized populations.
+Finally, I expect to find that state appropriations to higher education (RQ4) will be positively correlated with faculty racial and gender diversity.
+Decreases in state appropriations to higher education due to the COVID-19 pandemic or shifts to Republican control in state governments and legislatures may, consequently, decrease faculty diversity and representation of women of color.
 Each of these factors would create a less-than-hospitable environment for women and racial minorities to navigate in order to become and remain a part of the U.S. professoriate alongside their white male peers.
-[Reiterate how studying the trends and observing the contextual factors will speak to the debates on the two principles that frame the study] Figures
+Answering these research questions will contribute both theoretically and empirically to the literature on faculty diversity by assessing the extent to which political and economic contextual factors influence the racial and gender composition of all faculty at four-year post-secondary institutions in the United States.

+Figures

 Works Cited